geraldine-alcindor/Data-Analytic-Projects/README.md

 # About Me:

 ![Headshot](https://github.com/user-attachments/assets/92858994-85c9-4188-bac2-391f3da400e9)
-Hi, I’m Geraldine Alcindor
+Hi, I’m Geraldine — a data analytics professional with a background in digital marketing and retail operations.
+I enjoy bridging the gap between business strategy and data science by creating projects that turn complex datasets into clear, actionable insights.

-I’m a Data Analytics graduate student with a background in digital marketing, retail, and merchandising.
-Over the past 8 years, I’ve worked in roles where I combined business insights with customer behavior analysis to drive sales and improve performance.
-Now, I’m building on that foundation by applying data analytics, SQL, Python, and visualization tools to uncover actionable insights and solve business problems.
+I hold a Bachelor’s degree in Digital Marketing and am completing a Master’s degree in Data Analytics, where I specialize in SQL, Python, Tableau, Power BI, and statistical analysis.
+My work combines technical precision with an understanding of how businesses operate, making my portfolio projects both practical and impactful.
 #  What I Do:

 Analyze datasets with Python (Pandas, Matplotlib, Scikit-learn) and SQL